Ashamed of Your Accent - When Being Laughed at for How You Talk Leaves Scars

 2. Consciously Choose When to Use Your Dialect

 Standard speech in business settings, dialect with friends and family.
 This is not "hiding your dialect" but "optimizing your communication."
-Code-switching - adjusting your language to the situation - is a normal linguistic behavior widely studied in sociolinguistics.
+Code-switching (adjusting your language to the situation) is a normal linguistic behavior widely studied in sociolinguistics.
+It's the same as switching between formal and casual vocabulary and grammar in English depending on context.

 3. Dealing with People Who Mock Your Dialect